ReemShData/store-analysis/README.md

 # Store Performance Analysis

-## Objective
+## Problem
-Analyze the sales performance of 3 stores across 6 months to identify top performers and revenue trends.
+The company needs to identify which stores are meeting their revenue targets and which stores need improvement.

 ## Dataset
 - 18 records — 3 stores × 6 months